 At the law offices of Rosenbaum & Rosenbaum, P.C., we have helped may car accident victims recover fair compensation for their medical treatment, lost wages, and pain and suffering.

-Some of the most common causes of rollover accidents include road defects, product liability issues such as faulty brakes or steering and negligence on the part of other drivers.
+Common causes of rollover accidents include road defects, product liability issues such as faulty brakes or steering and negligence on the part of other drivers.

 Texting While Driving

 We know how the insurance industry works and the tactics used to try and limit your financial recovery.
 All of our personal injury claims are prepared with enough evidence to prove fault in trial.
 Insurance adjusters have learned we will not settle for anything less than a full financial recovery.
-Our legal team will work with you to understand what you recall just moments before the collision occurred.
+Our legal team will work with you to understand what you recall just moments before the collision.
 We can also review police reports or witness statements to understand if other motorists saw the driver texting at the time of the accident.
-If fault remains unclear, we can subpoena the driver's phone records to prove texting and driving led to the collision.
+If fault remains unclear, we can subpoena the driver’s phone records to prove that texting and driving led to the collision.
 We will also seek to determine if any other factors were an issue.

 Contact Our Skilled Attorneys